DevSnicket/eunice-call-when-process-entry-point/README.md

+***The functionality of this repository/package is no longer required by Eunice and has been replaced with https://github.com/DevSnicket/eunice-call-with-process-standard-streams.***

 # Eunice [![](https://raw.githubusercontent.com/DevSnicket/eunice-renderer/master/getSvgElementForYaml/createArrows/testcase.svg?sanitize=true)](Renderer/getSvgElementForYaml/createArrows/testcase.svg)

 DevSnicket Eunice is a toolkit based on the premise that unidirectional dependencies can be beneficial to structure and modularity in software.
 Euince's approach isn't limited to direct dependencies, but includes indirect dependencies as well.